 7 Ways Your BCBSRI Benefits Can Help During COVID-19

 You have a lot to deal with right now, and we’re here to help.
 The benefits and programs available through your BCBSRI health plan can help protect your health and make your life easier.
-This includes temporary changes that we’ve made to help you access needed care—with no added worries about cost.

 1. 100% coverage for COVID-19 testing and treatment makes care more accessible